 “I rely on it only when I need it,” she says.

-“I had people come in for 3 hours in the morning and at night,” she says.
+“I had people come in for three hours in the morning and at night,” she says.
 “It was expensive.
 I couldn’t have afforded it without the reverse mortgage.”

-In addition to feeling guilty, some seniors are confused about the process and are worried that once they get a reverse mortgage, they’ll no longer own the house, Johnson says.
+Some seniors are confused about the process and worry that once they get a reverse mortgage, they’ll no longer own the house, Professor Johnson says.

 “After they get a reverse mortgage, they still have title,” he says.
 “They can still do anything they want.”

-One of the common criticisms about reverse mortgages is that they are too costly.
-But they are no different from conventional mortgages in terms of costs, says Peter Bell, president and CEO at the National Reverse Mortgage Lenders Association.
+One of the common fears about reverse mortgages is that they are too costly, but they are no more expensive than conventional mortgages, says Peter Bell, president and CEO of the National Reverse Mortgage Lenders Association.

 “It’s still going to be accruing interest on the house the same way as a conventional mortgage,” he says.
 “The question is whether you are going to be making those monthly payments now or let that be paid off later.”